-Prepared by the Committee on Curriculum and Calendar
+Prepared by the Curriculum Review Committee

 The Grid for course scheduling at Bates is designed to give faculty and students a certain amount of flexibility in class time usage.
 To this end, it has a number of unusual features which faculty can make use of creatively.

 The first and most noteworthy of these is the existence of four MWF 80-minute time slots (beginning at 8:00 a.m., 9:30 a.m., 1:10 p.m., and 2:40 p.m.).
 New faculty should realize that they do not have to meet courses scheduled in these MWF slots for a full 80 minutes each session (though they can if they want).
 Each course must meet for a minimum of 160 minutes per week.
 Given the extra number of minutes available in these time slots (3 x 80 = 240), there are several ways of meeting this requirement.
 Here are a few examples: